Google announces Pixel 3 with dual front-facing cameras and Android Pie, starting at $799

 Rounding out the Pixel 3 and Pixel 3 XL’s accouterments are a power button and a volume rocker on the left-hand side, a USB Type-C port on the bottom, and circular cutouts around the phone’s frame for noise-canceling microphones.
 As with the Pixel 2 and Pixel 2 XL, there’s no 3.5 audio jack in tow, but there are included wired Pixel Bud earbuds and an adapter.

-Last but not least, Active Edge — touch-sensitive right and left bezels that trigger the Google Assistant when squeezed — makes a triumphant return on the Pixel 3 and Pixel 3 XL, and it’s slightly more versatile than before: a hard grip during an incoming call silences it.
+Last but not least, Active Edge — touch-sensitive right and left bezels that trigger the Google Assistant when squeezed — makes a triumphant return on the Pixel 3 and Pixel 3 XL, and it’s slightly more versatile than before: A hard grip during an incoming call silences it.

 Killer cameras